Yearbook of Comparative Labour Law Scholarship

 With this background, the IALLJ published the 2014 Yearbook of Comparative Labour Law Scholarship.
 It was edited by Steven L. Willborn and Alan C. Neal and published by Lancaster House.
 The volume contained 390 pages with reproductions of the most typical, eye-catching, thoughtful or generally worthwhile contributions of IALLJ member journals.
 It referred to the product of scholarship in the year 2014.

-In 2018, Frank Hendrickx took a new initiative and edited another Yearbook of Comparative Labour Law Scholarship.
+Law Scholarship.
 With this second Yearbook, he aimed to repeat the exercise to collect contributions that were made available and published in the association’s member journals.

 The idea behind the Yearbooks was not just to expose contributions to a wider audience but also to evoke and grasp, more horizontally throughout our journals, how and what scholarship in labour law is emerging over time.
 Behind this lies an ambition to make a contribution to trend awareness and critical debate in the larger global community of labour law scholarship.